shakir5154/Linear-Regression-to-predict-Market-Value/README.md

 ## Conclusion

-This README provides an overview of the EPL Analysis project, summarizing its objectives, data sources, scraping techniques, and key findings.
+This README provides an overview of the EPL Analysis project, summarizing its objectives, data sources, and key findings.
 For more details, refer to the project's documentation and code files.